bec-archer/SR80-Manuals/user-manual.md

 When every item on the job is Complete (green), a green **"Close Job"** button (or **"Close All N Items"** if there are multiple items) appears inside that same card, right below the Grand Total.
 Tap it, confirm, and you're done — all items close at once and the app takes you back to the Job Board.
 The job moves to the Closed section at the bottom of the board.

+#### Fixing a Wrong Cost (Long-Press the Grand Total)

+Tony fat-fingered a cost during testing?
+The customer negotiated a different price?
+You can correct any costed item's price right from the cost summary card — no admin unlock required.

+1. **Long-press** (press and hold for about half a second) the **Grand Total** row at the bottom of the cost summary card
+2. A menu appears:
+   - If the job has only one costed item, you'll see a single **"Edit Cost"** option
+   - If multiple items have costs, you'll see one option per item — **"Edit Item 1 — $350.00"**, **"Edit Item 2 — $125.00"**, etc., so you can pick exactly the one you need to fix
+3. Tap the option — the **Edit Cost** sheet opens pre-filled with the current values
+4. Adjust the total (or parts/labor breakdown if split is on), toggle taxable if needed, tap **Save**

+The cost updates immediately and the Grand Total recalculates.
+The item's status doesn't change — if it was Complete it stays Complete.

+**Every cost change is logged.** A timestamped note is automatically added to the item's notes timeline showing the old amount, the new amount, the iPad it was changed on, and (if someone is signed in) the employee's name.
+So if Maria fixes a cost on the Front Counter iPad while Justin is logged in, the note reads:

+> **System** — Cost updated from $350.00 to $325.00 by Front Counter iPad (Justin)

+This is the universal "we caught a mistake" path — anyone on any device can use it.
+The orange **Edit Cost** button on the item card (admin-only, requires admin unlock) is still there for in-flow corrections before close, but for the common shop-floor "wrong number, fix it now" case, the long-press is the right tool.

 #### Partial Pickup (Customer Takes Some Items, Not All)

 Sometimes a customer picks up one or two items but leaves others in the shop.
 When this happens: